Cars, fly-tipping or graffiti

 This refers to the offence of repairing vehicles in the street is aimed at those carrying out repairs as part of running a vehicle repair business and not individuals repairing their own cars/bikes).

 If you are being disturbed by a neighbour carrying out repairs, start by speaking to them, they may not be aware they are disturbing you.
 If the problem continues and you believe an offence is occurring then you can either:

 - If it is on a public highway, contact the local authority who can investigate and consider action under the Clean Neighbourhood and Environment Act 2005.

-- If it is on land owned by Hyde and they are causing a persistent noise nuisance, please refer to our noise nuisance section for guidance.
+- If it is on land owned by GUHG and they are causing a persistent noise nuisance, please refer to our noise nuisance section for guidance.

 if you believe that a Road Traffic Offence has been committed, such as speeding or dangerous driver, you should report the incident and circumstances as soon as possible to your local Police.

 Some local authorities can install traffic calming measures to improve road safety.
 These may include road humps, chicanes, traffic islands etc. The local authority will decide whether a road needs traffic calming and, if so, which measures are most suitable.
 The specific traffic problem will dictate the location, type and size of traffic calming measures.
 These are usually chosen after discussion with road safety officers, local residents and the emergency services, they may conduct an independent study to assess the problem.